 Some of you might know these as holly crackles, some might refer to them as wreath cookies, but whatever you call them… they are DELICIOUS.

-Alternatively, you could make these with rice crispies.
+- Cereal: Specifically, corn flakes.
+Alternatively, you could make these with rice krispies.
 We like the leafy look you get with the bigger corn flake cereal.

 I also opted for M&M’s vs red hots, which is what you would normally see.
 Mostly just out of taste preference and a request form my ten year old.

 - PREP: Prepare your work area by lining the work surface with either wax paper or parchment.
 This helps to make sure the marshmallow doesn’t stick as it cools.